-Hemp foods will soon be legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) were approved by the Federal Government in April 2017.
+Hemp foods are now legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) submissions were approved by the Federal Government in April 2017.
+Full legalisation came into force in November 2017.
 This is a landmark for the industry as hemp foods can be profitably grown on smaller size holdings.
 The benefits of hemp foods (seed, oil, flour and protein) are that they are contain Omega 3 and 6 in the correct ratio for human consumption.
-Hemp foods contain high protein (20%-30%) and essential vitamins and minerals.
+Hemp foods are high in protein (20%-30%) and essential vitamins and minerals.
+We are now seeing hemp foods in major supermarkets and stores across Australia.

 Hemp fibre has a number of important uses, most commonly in clothing and accessories.
 Hemp clothing is hardwearing and has natural antiseptic qualities.
 Hemp is finding increased favour in the fashion industry.
 Fully manufactured Australian hemp clothing will require a significant investment in infrastructure and machinery.
-Hemp fibre is also used in making canvas , ropes, twines, matting and insulation.
-More
+Hemp fibre is also used in making canvas, ropes, twines, matting and insulation.

 Hemp hurds, also known as shives or hemp wood, are a product from the inner woody core of the hemp stalk.
 Once separated from hemp fibre the hurd is broken into pieces, where the grade depends on the purpose for which the hurd is used.